 - Click on the “Performance” tab to run the tests, which will take approximately 30 seconds.
 If you previously received a score for your site and want to generate a fresh report, you can click the “Test again” button to generate a current score.

-- After testing your website’s performance, click the “View all recommendations” link to view the suggestions for improving your site based on its performance score.
+- After testing your website’s performance, click the “View all recommendations” link to view the AI-powered suggestions for improving your site based on its performance score.

 By default, your site’s homepage will be tested.
 To test other pages, click on the “Page” option to select from other public pages on your site.